 1. Book an apartment with a kitchen

 Having the convenience of a kitchen has been a lifesaver for me, even as my children grow older, we still make sure we have kitchen facilities to prepare healthy breakfasts and lunches.
 We tend to find a healthy restaurant for dinner to feel like we are on holidays (and who wants to cook on holidays?) but it makes life so much easier to at least have 2 familiar meals at home that are nutritionally balanced.
-Make a beeline for the nearest grocery shop and stock up on fruits, snacks, cereals, milks, eggs, bread and salads and you will save a heap of money also.
+Make a beeline for the nearest grocery shop and stock up on fruits, snacks, cereals, milk, eggs, bread and salads and you will save a heap of money also.

 2. Keep the balance

 Fair enough if you would like to get into the spirit of the holiday by enjoying the local cuisine.
 Many toddlers will welcome the change, but please keep in mind that with each meal we are trying to incorporate colours of the rainbow.
 Fish and chips each night is not going to give our toddlers the energy they need to keep up the holiday pace.
 Even if you order a side of salad or veggies or include a healthy smoothie with an array or fruits and vegetables.
-This will help to keep their immune systems boosted, and make it easier to return to your healthy eating patterns at home.
+This will help to keep their immune systems boosted and make it easier to return to your healthy eating patterns at home.

 3. Set the example